 Any kind of errands are acceptable during date night because sometimes it’s too hard with kids.
 Some of my favorite date nights have been when we just had to get a few things done without the added stress of littles.

 Explore somewhere new

 We’ve also recently discovered a nearby beach (okay it’s an hour).
 I took the kids there once this summer and it was really nice.
-I kept thinking how nice it would be if Jake and I could get away and drive up there one night to enjoy the lake.
+I kept thinking how nice it would be if my husband and I could get away and drive up there one night to enjoy the lake.

 DIY project together

 Since buying our house my husband and I both love working on anything inside or out but we’ve always had separate projects for the most part.
 Recently I’ve decided to give our kitchen a makeover, starting with painting the cabinets.
 So lately, after we put the kids to bed (and if we have the motivation to do it) we put on our (my) favorite Pandora station and get painting!
 It’s really nice to be working towards something and also be able to spend time together.